MannuVilasara/env-hide.nvim/README.md

 ## How it works

-The plugin uses Neovim's virtual text and extmarks to overlay asterisks on sensitive values without modifying the actual file content.
-When you save the file, the original values are preserved.
+The plugin temporarily replaces the buffer content with hidden values (asterisks) when you enable hiding.
+The original values are stored in memory and automatically restored when:

+- You toggle visibility with `:EnvShow` or `:EnvToggle`
+- You save the file (`:w`) - the original values are saved, not the hidden ones
+- You close the buffer

+This means the actual file content is never modified - only what you see on screen changes.

 ## License